-In connection with the Quarterly Report of Ooma, Inc. (the "Company") on Form 10-Q for the quarterly period ended July 31, 2021, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Namrata Sabharwal, Interim Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+I, Shig Hamamatsu, certify pursuant to Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, (the "Exchange Act") and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C. §1350), as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that the Annual Report on Form 10-K of Ooma, Inc. for the fiscal year ended January 31, 2022, fully complies with the requirements of Section 13(a) or 15(d) of the Exchange Act and that the information contained in such Annual Report on Form 10-K fairly presents, in all material respects, the financial condition and result of operations of Ooma, Inc.

-By:
+By: /s/ Shig Hamamatsu

-/s/ Namrata Sabharwal

-Namrata Sabharwal Interim Chief Financial Officer (Interim Principal Financial and Accounting Officer)
+Shig Hamamatsu Chief Financial Officer and Treasurer (Principal Financial and Accounting Officer)